List of breweries in Montana: Burnt Tree Brewing

 Burnt Tree Brewing, named after a local fishing access, is located in Ennis.
 It was opened in 2019 by Scott and Amy Kelley, with Dave McAdoo as head brewer.
 Their Dunkle Rauchbier won the 2024 gold award for Smoke and Wood Flavored Beer from Montana Brewers Association.
+At the 2025 Montana Beer Awards the Maui Magic took silver in the Fruit Beers category and Pink Boots Doppelbock won silver in Strong Lagers.

 Busted Knuckle Brewery

 Busted Knuckle Brewery, located in Glasgow, opened in June 2016.
 It is owned by Ben Boreson.
 In 2016, they won the Family Business Day award from Montana State University in the new business category.